Benjamin Schwerdtner is software artist and developer with multidisciplinary background.

 Lisp is not a language, it is a building material - Alan Kay

-A hacker is somebody that is using a computer for the joy of using a computer.
+A hacker is somebody who is using a computer for the joy of using a computer.

 Lisp was an elegant cleaning up of computer science back then.
 McCarthy wanted to play and build/grow programs interactively on the computer, in order to think about how to build AI.